 The ACLU of Kentucky has more than 5,000 members statewide.
-ACLU-KY staff members use their skills, expertise, experience, and passion to defend and expand the rights and liberties of everyone in the Commonwealth of Kentucky.
-Our team culture is centered in mutual respect, candor, collaboration, accountability, trust, solutions, continuous improvement, and fun.
+ACLU-KY staff use their skills, expertise, experience, and passion to defend and expand the civil rights and liberties of everyone in the Commonwealth of Kentucky.
+Our team culture is centered on mutual respect, candor, collaboration, accountability, trust, solutions, continuous improvement, and fun.

 Our Mission: Preserving Liberty

-The American Civil Liberties Union of Kentucky (ACLU) is freedom’s watchdog, working daily in courts, legislatures and communities to defend the individual rights and liberties guaranteed to all people by the Constitutions of the United States and the Commonwealth of Kentucky:
+The American Civil Liberties Union of Kentucky (ACLU-KY) is freedom’s watchdog.
+We work daily in courts, legislatures, and communities to defend the individual rights and liberties guaranteed to all people by the Constitutions of the United States and the Commonwealth of Kentucky:

 - Our right to freedom of speech, association, assembly, and the press;